top of page

 Hit-Monkey Season 1

 This was James Gunn's original pitch to Marvel before they recommended Guardians Of The Galaxy.
 You can feel his sensibilities in the property, but it goes a little too far with the exploitative Monkey death.
-The animation is good, but a more traditional anime style would have fit perfectly.
+A more traditional anime style would have fit perfectly.

 Premiere: Nov 17, 2021